aws-samples/vpn-gateway-strongswan/README.md

 If you need to change resources that are configured outside of the `UserData` and `Metadata` sections of the `AWS::EC2::LaunchTemplate`, you should be able to update either the template or stack parameters and update the stack in place.

-Until the `AWS::EC2::LaunchTemplate` is modified to support stack updates (see `TODO.md`), any changes in the `UserData` and `Metadata` sections of that resource require replacement of the stack.
+Until the `AWS::EC2::LaunchTemplate` is modified to support stack updates, any changes in the `UserData` and `Metadata` sections of that resource require replacement of the stack.

 ### Replacing a VPN Gateway Stack